mdmohsanul/Frontend/Js-Notes/13-Scope/notes.md

 # How many types of scopes are there in Js

+Scope defines where variables, functions and objects are accessible in your code.
+It controls the visibility and lifetime of variables.

 - Block Scope -> Anything we write inside paranthesis is declared as block scope if (1) {
   //block scope